-Name of Student: Date ::
+Name of Student: Date:

 Advisor:

 Name of Externship Setting:

 Address:

 Phone Number:

 Nature of Activity (Briefly do escribe):

-Duration of Activity: From To
+Duration of Activity: From To 1

-Hours Weekly: (More than 20 hours per w eek will automa atically be denied)
+Hours Weekly: (More than 20 hours per we ek will automation cally be denied)

 Do you have liability insuran ce?
 Yes No

-Attach a copy of your liabilit y insurance here (ATTACH COPY)
+Attach a copy of your liabilit y insurance here (ATTACH (COPY)

 Will you receive reimbursem ent?
 Yes No

 NOTE: If you are to be reimband amount of reimbursement scrutiny to be sure that service experience. t.
-Please note that reimburs ed placements v will receive additional
+Please note that reimburse ed placements wil l receive additional

-Name of Supervisor: High nest Academic I Degree:
+Name of Supervisor: Highe est Academic De gree:

-Position: Licensed: Yes No State
+Position: Licensed: Yes No S tate

-Phone Number of Supervisor : Ema il Address of Su upervisor:
+Phone Number of Supervisor : Emai l Address of Sup ervisor:

-I will need to arrange for add itional supervision by a licer nsed psychologi ist as this is NOT
+I will need to arrange for add itional supervision by a licen sed psychologist as this is NOT

 provided by my externship si teYesNo

-Describe specific supervisory of hours supervised for numb
+Describe specific supervisory of hours supervised for number

-Students must receive approving submitting this form.
-I have shared this form with a externship planYesDate on which approval was my advisor and received app No •
+Students must receive approve submitting this form.
+I have shared this form with a externship planYesYes - -